 + PPF adds to the value of your car when selling it

-+ PPF reduces the chances of needing an expensive paint jobs
++ PPF reduces the chance of needing an expensive paint job

-+ PPF reduces stress and give peace of mind.
++ PPF reduces stress and gives peace of mind.

 + Full Bonnet

 The benefits of using GVE Detailing for your Paint Protection Film application are: